 To this day, she remains an influential figure in Greek mythology that inspires people worldwide.

 What role did she play in Greek mythology?

 Artemis was an important figure in Greek mythology.
 She is often seen as the leader of the hunt and protector of young children, women, and animals.

 She was also associated with fertility and childbirth, making her an important figure for many women throughout Ancient Greece.

 Her mythological role also included helping to keep balance in the world through her power over hunting and wild animals.

 She could sometimes use her arrows to bring justice or punishment for wrongdoings.
-In some tales, she was also responsible for punishing humans who killed one of her sacred deer.
+She was also responsible for punishing humans who killed one of her sacred deer in some tales.